“Preach the Word.”

 6. Gifted Christians may occasionally admonish, warn, rebuke and exhort one another:

 1. privately, 2. without any pastoral care of souls as they are a Church, but only as they occasionally converse with them; 3.
-Excommuni officio charitatis [with respect to an excommunicated person by the office of charity], by the Law of nature, charity tying one member to help another, 4.
+Excommuni officio charitatis [to an excommunicated person by the office of charity], by the Law of nature, charity tying one member to help another, 4.
 Not authoritatively by special office; but all authority here is from the Word occasionally spoken.

 The pastor is to preach: